You’re growing up but not grown up

 But only a few weeks later, she woke up after a night of too many drinks followed by too many slices of pizza and thought “I’m pathetic.”
-She began to escape her sadder moments through video games, reality TV, and scrolling through Instagram for hours on end.
+She began to escape her sadder moments through video games, reality TV, and scrolling through Instagram and TikTok for hours on end.

 Her schoolwork was less than stellar, she was worried of being found-out at work, and her friends and family were all left on read.

 Then came the procrastination, cuticle-picking, and self-hatred.
 She asked herself, “Should I try and go to therapy again?”

 But the last therapist Taylor saw was awkward and reminded her of her aunt.
 So, she kept pushing but found herself crumbling under all the pressure.
 She wanted to be honest with someone, for once, about how much she was struggling.
 She could no longer figure this out on her own and felt like giving up…and then she called me.